pivotal/docs-tap/scst-sign/logs.md

 ### Explanation

-- Container image did not match any policy image patterns
+- Container image does not match any policy image patterns.